oforfamar/home-automation/README.md

 # home-automation

+I started this project because i wanted to play around with home automation and because some of the Xiaomi devices i bought were only working with the China server or were having a huge delay when executing the commands.

+Huge thank you to [Koenkk](https://github.com/Koenkk) for his wonderful [Zigbee2mqtt](https://github.com/koenkk/zigbee2mqtt) library that made it all possible.

-Check service is running on PI:
+Check service is running on machine:

 ```
 systemctl status zigbee2mqtt.service